dteslya/dteslya-engineer/content/posts/network_automaiton_101.md

 RESTful APIs are quite easy to use and understand because they are based on HTTP protocol.
 Basically, RESTful API is just a set of HTTP URLs on which you can make GET and/or POST requests except for returned data is encoded in JSON or XML, not HTML.
 Since RESTful APIs are HTTP-based they are stateless by nature.
 This means each request is independent of another and has to supply all the needed information to be properly processed.

-To explore RESTful APIs you can use tools such as cURL or Postman, but when you are ready to write some code utilizing RESTful API you can use a Python library called [requests](https://requests.readthedocs.io/en/master/).
+To explore RESTful APIs you can use tools such as [cURL](https://curl.haxx.se/) or [Postman](https://www.postman.com/), but when you are ready to write some code utilizing RESTful API you can use a Python library called [requests](https://requests.readthedocs.io/en/master/).

+There are several mock REST APIs online which you can use for practice.
+For example, [kanye.rest](https://kanye.rest/) and [JSONPlaceholder](https://jsonplaceholder.typicode.com/).

 #### NETCONF & RESTCONF
 [NETCONF](https://tools.ietf.org/html/rfc6241) is a protocol specifically designed for managing network devices.
 Unlike REST it uses SSH as transport and is stateful as a result.
 The other key differences of NETCONF are clear delineation between configurational and operational data and the concept of configuration datastores.
 NETCONF defines three datastores: running configuration, startup configuration, and candidate configuration.
 You may be familiar with all three of them in context of network devices.
 Candidate configuration concept allows to deliver a configuration change consisting of many commands as one transaction.
 This means that if only one command in a transaction fails the transaction does not succeed avoiding a situation when partial configuration is applied.